Shohei-Takata/Fast-optimal-entrainment/README.md

 This model is not attached in the paper*.

-*Takata, S., Kato, Y., & Nakao, H. (2021).
+*S. Takata, Y. Kato, & H. Nakao,(2021).
 Fast optimal entrainment of limit-cycle oscillators by strong periodic inputs via phase-amplitude reduction and Floquet theory.
 Chaos: An Interdisciplinary Journal of Nonlinear Science, 31(9), 093124.

 ## Questions